 Presumably, developers can utilize the LIDAR sensor within games to more accurately track the player.
 It will also help inside-out tracking on the Apple VR headset.

-Reports so far have said that Apple’s headset is going to be priced at a premium compared to other options.
-They have said that Apple hopes to sell one headset per day at each of its Apple stores.
+Reports so far have said that Apple’s headset is going to be priced at a premium compared to other options on the market.
+After that, prices have varied from $1,000 up to $3,000 for the headset.

 A number of suppliers are set to develop the Apple VR headset.
 Here is what we’ve compiled so far: